Moby Doll: Feeding difficulty

-Moby Doll's surface activity increased after he started eating.
-"Some playfulness was observed.
-Many fish had been released in the pen and one day, about a week after the whale began feeding, it was seen chasing a 7 kg. lingcod at the surface.
-The whale would seize the fish and toss it a meter or more, then chase it, seize and toss it again.
-This continued for about 10 minutes before the fish was eaten."
+Moby Doll was soon reacting to fish being slapped on the water, and allowed himself to be touched.
+The feeder most famously photographed is trainer Terry McLeod, and Moby Doll seemed to visually examine fish before eating them.
+The orca ate slowly, and did not chew but swallowed food whole/ When he wanted more food, Moby Doll frequently engaged in "lob-tailing and flipper-slapping...These behavior patterns seemed to indicate annoyance."

+Moby Doll's surface activity increased after he started eating, with signs of playfulness being observed when feeding.

 Death

-"On October 8, Moby seemed vigorous, eating a hundred pounds of fish, but the next day something was wrong.
-At her 2:00 p.m. feeding, the whale took only a single herring."

-Aquarium staff were called to the pen.
-Pat McGeer recalled, "Moby was having trouble surfacing to blow and breathe.
-His last breath came when he was still beneath the surface and the whale probably took in water instead of air.
-Then," said McGeer, "he just sank to the bottom and drowned."
+Moby Doll ate substantially on October 8, but the next day ate only one fish.
+Aquarium staff were called to the pen and Pat McGeer recalled Moby Doll seemed to have trouble surfacing to take in air, before he sank and drowned.
 Joe Bauer "found army divers reluctant to enter the pen," because they were "petrified" of the killer whale.

-"When they finally raised the lifeless body at 5:15 p.m., the aquarium staff was devastated."
+Aquarium staff were heartbroken when the body was recovered about 5:15 p.m.
 McGeer said, "It was like a death in the family."
 Murray Newman said, "Moby was the most fascinating of all captive animals.
 I loved that whale.
 I think that capturing it was the best thing I ever did."

 Necropsy

 The scientists who performed the necropsy on the dead orca included medical doctors, a dermatologist, a pathologist, a biologist, and a neurochemist (McGeer).
 Orcas had been little studied at the time, however, and ideas varied about what caused Moby Doll's weakness and drowning.
 Multiple possible contributing factors have been given differing emphases in subsequent writings.

-The skin condition that marred Moby Doll's appearance drew a lot of attention, but opinions were divided about its seriousness.
-The "dermatologist said the fungus condition was superficial and could not cause death."
-The cause of the fungus condition was attributed to the low salinity of the Fraser River delta where Moby Doll's pen was located.
+The skin condition that marred Moby Doll's appearance drew a lot of attention, but opinions were divided about its seriousness with the dermatologist saying it was not fatal The cause of the fungus condition was attributed to the low salinity of the Fraser River delta where Moby Doll's pen was located.